 - MASV has been validated by the Trusted Partner Network — the leading content security assessment by the Motion Picture Association — as a secure file transfer solution.

 - All MASV transfers are encrypted in-flight and at-rest.

 - Users can set download limits and custom expiry dates.

-- MASV is on-track for ISO 27001 certification and SOC 2 compliance, as well as end-to-end encryption.
+- MASV is compliant with ISO 27001 and SOC 2, as well as end-to-end encryption.